 About Me

 I operate out of San Francisco.
-I currently work full-time as an Editorial Production Lead of Multimedia at Newsela.
+I worked as an Editorial Production Lead of Multimedia at Newsela for 5 years and created over 400 educational figures for science, language arts and social studies content.

-Outside of science illustration, I write comics, paint, take care of my dear snakes, of course, collect rocks.
+Outside of science illustration, I write comics, paint, take care of my dear snakes and puppy, of course, collect rocks.

 Background